Credit: @mountain_duck_ on Instagram

 Take a tandem hang gliding flight of up to 4,000 feet with Hangar 3, a team of certified hang gliding instructors that have been providing adventure to thrill-seekers and families in the Hudson Valley for over 20 years.
 Four options of elevation from 2,000-4,000 feet are available, taking you across the idyllic hills of Middletown, New York.
 Prices range from $229.99 for a 2,000-foot flight to $329.99 for a 4,000-foot flight.

 Credit: @sherrydavis8 on Instagram

 Soar above the Long Island Sound at Long Island Skydiving Center, a company with a long-standing reputation for having the best skydiving views in New York State.
 Offering views of Twin Forks, Westhampton Beach, the Atlantic Ocean, Fire Island National Seashore and on clear days, NYC and Montauk, the tandem skydiving experience is an adrenaline rush like no other.
 As part of the experience, Long Island Skydiving Center also offers three video edits of your skydive, from a short Instagram video to the freefall experience, to the full footage of the entire dive.
-The drop-off zone is easily accessible by train or subway from NYC, with tandem pricing beginning at $239.
+The drop-off zone is easily accessible by train from NYC, with tandem pricing beginning at $239.